aspnetboilerplate/eventcloud/README.md

 # Event Cloud

 This is a sample Multi-Tenant application built using ASP.NET Boilerplate and module-zero.
+In this repository there are 2 diffrent source code of even cloud sample.
+One of them is developed using ASP.NET MVC, Angularjs and EntityFramewok, and the other is developed using ASP.NET Core, Angular and EntityFrameworkCore.
+Here are the feaures:

 * Anyone can create a tenant using a registration form and becomes admin of the tenant.
 * Anyone can register to a tenant.